Bill Cosby asks Supreme Court not to reopen sexual assault case

 “A prosecution announcement not to file charges should not trigger due process protections against future criminal proceedings because circumstances could change, including new incriminating statements by the accused,” the prosecutor’s office argued.

-The iconic TV dad has settled multi-million dollar agreements with at least eight women over sexual assault allegations, but only Constand’s case led to criminal charges after she accused him of drugging and assaulting her at his home in January 2004.
+Cosby has settled multimillion-dollar agreements with at least eight women over sexual assault allegations, but only Constand’s case led to criminal charges after she accused him of drugging and assaulting her at his home in January 2004.

 In order for the case to get revisited by the Supreme Court, at least four of the nine justices would have to agree to hear it.